bbichero/CV/README.md

 <br/>

-System maintenance, Storage avaibilty, Network redundancy, Installation automatisation and documentation writing are ability that I'm testing and learning everyday for my personal purpose.
+System maintenance, Storage availability, Network redundancy, Installation automatisation and documentation writing are abilities that I'm testing and learning everyday for my personal purpose.
 I studied at 42 school in Paris, where I learned to helping others, coding, work in a group
 and the most important thing: Learning How to Learn.
 <br/>